Tips for Lunchroom Monitors

 2. Be food safe

-Ask children to clear off their desk before eating.
-Also have them wash their hands before and after eating.
+Ask children to clear off their desks before eating.
+Also, have them wash their hands before and after eating.
 You should wash your hands too.

 3. Be aware of students with food allergies

 Know which children in the class have an allergy.
-Your school will have a policy or guidelines to prevent allergic reactions.
-Find out ahead of time from a teacher/principal what the policy is and how you would respond if a child has a reaction.
-Do not promote sharing of foods and be sure to bring foods that will not trigger a student’s allergy.
+Your school will have a policy or guidelines to avoid triggering allergic reactions.
+Find out ahead of time from a teacher/principal what the policy is and what to do if a child has a reaction.
+Do not allow sharing of foods and do not bring foods that could trigger a student’s allergy.

-4. Let the child pick what they want to eat from their own lunch
+4. Let the child pick what they want to eat from their lunch and the order they want to eat it.

 Children have built-in signals for feeling hungry and full.
-It is important for them to learn to listen to their bodies and eat when their bodies tell them to.
-Sometimes, a child may not want to eat a meal.
+They need to be allowed to listen to their bodies and eat when their bodies tell them to.
+Sometimes, a child may not want to eat a meal or snack.
 Do not worry.
 They will likely have a snack or eat more at their next meal.
 Do not beg, threaten, play games or force a child to eat.

 5. Do not use food as a bribe or reward

 Before coming to a classroom, discuss with the teacher how to handle poor behaviour.
-Using food, especially candies, as rewards can lead to poor eating habits and a preference for these foods.
+Food should never be used as a reward (or withheld as a punishment).

 6. Keep mealtimes calm and pleasant

-Ask children to remain seated at their desks while eating.
+Ask children to remain seated at their desks while eating and do not let them run around.
 Enjoy your mealtime with them.
-By not letting children run around, it helps to prevent choking.
-Talk about fun topics that kids enjoy.
+Talk with them about fun topics that kids enjoy.